bengtson/bible/README.md

     byte 5..n : Number of verses starting with chapter 1.
 Each is a byte.

 ## To Do

+- Write SVG layout code for the read_map.

   Allow multiple Bible Servers which can be referenced by the version name.
   Fix reference expansion to proper list John 3:5, John 3:7 as John 3:5,7.
 To do this, the reference needs to be generated as a bitmap and then expansion done.
 This will give the references in the correct order as well.
 Maybe this is called 'normalization' and is a special call.